 The Inspector-General reports to the Minister for Emergency Services (the minister), and office provided by the Department of Justice and Community Safety assists the Inspector-General in the performance of his functions and exercise of his powers.

-Under the 2013 Act, IGEM’s key functions include:
+Under the 2013 Act, our key functions include:

 • developing and maintaining an assurance framework for emergency management, including measures for assessing the capacity, capability and performance of the emergency management sector